On this page

 The ATO website has a range of online guides and calculators to assist small businesses with their tax obligations.

-Also, the cost of travel for business purposes is usually deductible, so you may be able to claim the cost of trips between your home and other places if the trips are business related.
+The cost of travel for business purposes is usually deductible so you may be able to claim the cost of trips between your home and other places if the trips are business related.

 Contact information for your home business

-You will need to provide contact information for your clients, suppliers, invoices and receipts.
-If you do not have customers and clients visiting then you may want to avoid providing your home address.
+You'll need to provide contact information for your clients, suppliers, invoices and receipts.
+If you don't have customers and clients visiting, you may want to avoid providing your home address.

-You will receive a street number address if you want to avoid offering a PO Box as your address.
+You can receive a street number address if you want to avoid offering a PO Box as your address.

 This option can simply provide a street address and answering service, but can also provide printing, copying and courier services as well as boardroom and meeting room hire.
 There are many business centres offering virtual office facilities across Victoria.

 You may need an extra phone line for business calls.
 A separate phone line helps keep business costs separate for taxes and reporting.
-An answering service can help provide a professional appearance if you are busy with a client, or on the road and unable to answer your phone.
+An answering service can help provide a professional appearance if you're busy with a client, or on the road and unable to answer your phone.

 Use your local council